notechsolution/nodeboot/README.md

 # if your network has limitation on npm.org, you may change the npm registry to your nearby vendor. e.g.
 npm config set registry https://registry.npm.taobao.org/

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost:8080, you may change the port under config/env/default.js
 npm run dev

 # build for production with minification